COLUMN - India's social media crackdown reveals clumsy govt machinery

 Much has been said and debated on the legal and moral legitimacy of the ban.
 But it's also important to study how officials went about deciding what to ban.

-In his analysis of leaked government directives listing web pages to be banned, Pranesh Prakash of the Centre for Internet and Society said the list includes people and pages who are actually debunking hateful rumours.
+In his analysis of leaked government directives listing web pages to be banned, Pranesh Prakash of the Centre for Internet and Society said the list consists of people and pages who are actually debunking hateful rumours.

 Twitter accounts of mainstream journalists and YouTube videos containing news clips from news channels like TimesNow, NDTV and Britain's Channel4 were included.